Ponant/ServiceFabricSQLLocalDB/Readme.md

 SqlException: A network-related or instance-specific error occurred while establishing a connection to SQL Server.
 The server was not found or was not accessible.
 Verify that the instance name is correct and that SQL Server is configured to allow remote connections. (provider: SQL Network Interfaces, error: 50 - Local Database Runtime error occurred.
 Cannot create an automatic instance.
 See the Windows Application event log for error details.
 )`

-It seems the issues comes from how Service Fabric implements permissions.
+It seems the issue comes from how Service Fabric implements permissions.
 The best answer was found here https://stackoverflow.com/questions/36401991/using-localdb-with-service-fabric

 From a command prompt, run